LAK-lady/HABRI/README.md

 The work contained herein is divided into three experimental groups, including two rounds of laboratory bottle experiments, which occurred in the first year of funding (Y1 Experiment 1 SuperHume trials and Y1 Experiment 2 tDOM source trials), and a third round of experiments which occurred in the second year of funding using the large Mesocosms at the Miami University Ecological Research Center.

-The lead PI for this work is Dr. Craig Williamson and the co-PIs for this work include Dr. Lauren Knose, Dr. Michael Vanni, Dr. Matthew Saxton, Ms. Erin Overholt affiliated with Miami University, Oxford, Ohio (USA).

 # Authorship

 This repository was generated and maintained by Lauren Knose, PhD through an ORISE appointment with the U.S. Environmental Protection Agency.
 All code was written using R software (version 4.4.1).
+All inquiries about this work should be direct to Dr. Knose.

 # Funding